egrosdou01/blog.grosdouli.dev/blog/2025-06-26-mkdos-mike-integration/mkdocs-mike-integration.md

 $ mkdocs build # The command builds a static site.
 A new folder named site is included in the existing directory
 ```

-To see how the documentation looks like in a browser, we need to serve the site.
-To do that, execute the below command.
+To see how the documentation looks in a browser, we need to serve the site.
+To do that, execute the command below.

 ```bash
 $ mkdocs serve
 ```

-If no error occurs while building and/or serving the site, the documentation will be accessible on `http://127.0.0.1:8000/`.
+If no error occurs while building and/or serving the site, the documentation will be accessible at `http://127.0.0.1:8000/`.

 ## Install and Configure Mike